DavissBlancoDev/DavissBlancoDev/README.md

 - 👋 Hi, I’m @DavissBlancoDev
 - 👀 I’m interested in learning more Java and code.
-- 🌱 I’m currently learning Java, Python & HTML
+- 🌱 I’m currently learning Java, Python, HTML, CSS, JavaScript & PHP.

 <!---
 DavissBlancoDev/DavissBlancoDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.